adamgligor/adamgligor.github.io/_posts/2016-03-19-Visual Studio without Resharper.md

 - Go to next error **Ctrl + Shift + F12**.
 Quickly cycle through build error
 - Go to highlighted references  **Ctrl+Shift+Down Arrow**.
 Pause on a variable name, it will get highlighted then use the shortcut to visit all usages of that variable.
 - select and edit vertically **Shift + Alt + Arrow keys**.
 This came as a surprise to me, you can select vertically not just horizontally.

+I use regularly the majority of the features described here and I can say that I'm happy with what visual studio offers.
+If you want to learn visual studio shortcuts I suggest to go in small bits, learn one or two practice them then a couple more and so on.

+## Links

+- TODO